 What is an exit poll and how accurate are they?

-With less than a week to go before people can cast their vote in the General Election, the final stage is approaching: the exit polls.
+With just three days to go until people can cast their vote in the General Election, the final stage is approaching: the exit polls.

+Here is all you need to know about how and why they are conducted – and how accurate the results can be.

 Exit polls take place at about 144 polling stations across the country, with tens of thousands of people asked to privately fill in a replica ballot as they leave, to get an indication of how they voted.

-A replica ballot box is also used as part of the process; polling expert Sir John Curtice said it’s done in this way to “maximise the confidentiality of people’s votes”.
+As well as the identical ballots, a replica ballot box is used as part of the process; Sir John said it’s done in this way to “maximise the confidentiality of people’s votes”.

 He added: “To ask them to tell an interviewer, then they might be reluctant to do that, so you’re trying to minimise the level of refusal, which is always an issue.”